LaTeXing/LaTeXing-Documentation/guide/settings.md

 ## Typeset on Save

 	/*
-	 * Typeset the document on saving it
+	 * Typeset the document on saving it.
 	 */

 	"typeset_on_save": false,